fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 datasets on remote servers since the rendering is done remotely and you do not transfer any of the raw data to the client.

-You can create dashboard or webapps with ``fastplotlib`` using `voila <https://github.com/voila-dashboards/voila>`_.
+You can create dashboards or webapps with ``fastplotlib`` by running the notebook with `voila <https://github.com/voila-dashboards/voila>`_.
 This is great for sharing visualizations of very large datasets that are too large to share over the internet, and creating fast interactive applications for the analysis of very large datasets.

-Qt windows in jupyter lab
+Qt windows in jupyter and IPython
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Qt windows can also be used for displaying fastplotlib figures in an interactive jupyterlab session.
+Qt windows can also be used for displaying fastplotlib figures in an interactive jupyterlab or IPython.
 You must run ``%gui qt`` **before** importing ``fastplotlib`` (or ``wgpu``).
 This would typically be done at the very top of your notebook.

-Note that this only works if you are using jupyterlab locally, this cannot be used for remote rendering.
+Note that this only works if you are using jupyterlab or ipython locally, this cannot be used for remote rendering.
-You can forward windows (such as X11 forwarding) but this is much slower than the remote rendering described in the previous section.
+You can forward windows (ex: X11 forwarding) but this is much slower than the remote rendering described in the previous section.

-2) IPython

-You can use fastplotlib in Qt windows within an interactive IPython session using the same method described for jupyterlab.
-Run ``%gui qt`` before importing ``fastplotlib``.